theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 # Genus level taxonomy
 metaxa2_dc -o birds_metaxa6.txt *level_6.txt
 ```

-# Assembly quality assesment
-Let's take a look at the assembly file from yesterday.
-From the log file at $WRKDIR/BioInfo_course/trimmed_data/all_assembly_def_1000 you can check how the assembly run and at the last rows how is the output.
-However, for more detailed analysis we run MetaQUAST (http://bioinf.spbau.ru/metaquast) together with the assembly.
-Copy folder called "assembly_QC" to your computer.
-We will view the results in your favorite browser.

 # Antibiotic resistance gene annotation - reads
 Next step is the antibiotic resistance gene annotation.